graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-This is fine because a value for `self` may simply be omitted from the arguments.
+This example is also valid as the field `self` may be an empty List.

 ```graphql example
 input Example {